 2. Board Presence

 When these institutional investors invest, they often take a board seat.
-The Board of directors has the ultimate powers to run the company.
+The Board of directors has the ultimate power to run the company.
 As these investors are there on the Board of the company, there is a proper governance structure.
 In such a case, the promoters cannot make arbitrary decisions outside the agreed framework.

 That provides huge stability to NBFCs.
 Plus, these investors also make sure that the NBFCs have good quality auditors.
 If not, they appoint renowned auditors.
 Such auditors check the data, numbers reported by NBFC very deeply and make sure there is no misreporting.